Brian Cox – Por Que Precisamos Dos Exploradores

 just hanging against the blackness of space.

-apenas pendurado na escuridão do espaço.
+apenas pendurado contra a escuridão do espaço.

 What's also not often said

-O que também não é dito com frequência
+O que também não é frequentemente dito

 about the space exploration, about the Apollo program,